alemax22/crypto-taxes/README.md

    - Ensure your Kraken account is active

 2. **No Transactions Found**
-   - The script only processes transactions from the specified tax year
+   - The script processes transactions from 2021 onwards
-   - Check if you have trading activity in 2025
+   - Check if you have trading activity in the specified period
    - Verify your API key has "Query Open Orders & Trades" permission

 3. **Import Errors**